sgladkoff/goldpan-ru/docs/interpretisto.md

 ### Attendee (Event Local)

-This role has been created as an interpretation aid for users intending to attend foreign-language conferences physically.

 As an **Attendee (Event Local)**, you can only listen to streamed audio from available users with the **Interpreter** role, in your chosen language.
 This role provides no streaming or chat input.

 If you are a **Attendee (Event Local)**, you will be asked to select an interpreting language when logging in.

 ### Attendee (Event Remote)

-The role of an attendee during a webinar-style conference.

 As an **Attendee (Event Remote)**, you can see and hear what the users with the **Presenter** and **Participant** roles are streaming in video and audio, as well as monitor the chat.
 This role provides no streaming or chat input.